saintedlama/passport-local-mongoose/README.md

 field to hold the username for example "email".
 * saltField: specifies the field name that holds the salt value.
 Defaults to 'salt'.
 * hashField: specifies the field name that holds the password hash value.
 Defaults to 'hash'.
-* attemptsField: specifies the field name that holds the number of login failures since the last sucessful login.
+* attemptsField: specifies the field name that holds the number of login failures since the last successful login.
 Defaults to 'attempts'.
 * lastLoginField: specifies the field name that holds the timestamp of the last login attempt.
 Defaults to 'last'.
 * selectFields: specifies the fields of the model to be selected from mongodb (and stored in the session).
 Defaults to 'undefined' so that all fields of the model are selected.
 * usernameLowerCase: convert username field value to lower case when saving an querying.
 Defaults to 'false'.